NP-hardness of SVP in Euclidean Space: Inclusion-Exclusion Sieving

 This is subexponential in $q$, as $q$ is a polynomial in $k$. \end{proof}

-This theorem proves that the explicitly constructed lattice $\mathcal{L}_{q,k}$ in $\RR^q$ with the explicit center $y$ is the desired locally dense lattice we look for, except that we have not considered the linear projection yet.
-To finish the full proof, we need to show that the projection of $S_2(y, h)$ to the first $r$ coordinates is surjective onto $\{ 0, 1\}^r$ for suitable choices of $r$.
-This is completed in next section.
+This theorem proves that the explicitly constructed lattice $\mathcal{L}_{q,k}$ in $\mathbb{R}^q$ with the explicit center $\mathbf{y}$ is the desired locally dense lattice we seek, except that we have not considered the linear projection yet.
+To finish the full proof, we need to show that the projection of $S_2(\mathbf{y}, h)$ to the first $r$ coordinates is surjective onto $\{0, 1\}^r$ for suitable choices of $r$.
+This is completed in the next section.

 The above theorem already has an interesting application in coding theory.
-By Theorem \ref{loc} with $p=1$ and \cite[Lemma 5.1]{BP23}, we obtain
+By Theorem \ref{loc} with $p=1$ and \cite[Lemma 5.1]{BP23}, we obtain the following corollary.